 5 Words You Say Every Day

 Small interactions add up.
 The simplest words prove most useful.
-In fact they’re tough to over use.
+In fact, they’re tough to overuse.

 - Help – Help is one of the most under-leveraged words in leadership.
 “How can I best help?”
 “What help do you need?”
 “Who else can be helpful?”
-Just as importantly is asking for help as needed.
-Being both helpful and helped each day builds genuine connections and does wonders productivity.
+Just as important is asking for help as needed.
+Being both helpful and helped each day builds genuine connections and does wonders for productivity.

 - Thanks – Not just casual, in passing kind of thanks..but a genuine pause of appreciation.
 Work to truly thank and appreciate at least one person every day.